-Viacom Voting Experience
+MTV & Viacom Voting Experience

 Role: UX, Design Direction

-The new experience increased engagement with users voting in 8.7 of 10 categories in the VMAs and votes in general were up by 12% and engagement on the page increased by 184%.
+The new experience increased engagement with users voting in 8.7 of 10 categories in the VMAs and votes in general were up by 12% Additionally, engagement on the page increased by 184%.
 The product went on to be used for other brand events under the Viacom umbrella.

 Sketches exploring concepts to engage user to participate in voting.

 Voting in all categories gave the user a "personality quiz" type result to share on social media.
-View wireframes

-These concepts were tested with users to refine the final mobile voting interaction.
+Prototypes of the interactions were tested with users to refine the final mobile voting interaction.

 Card swipe interaction